OsbornePro/BTPS-SecPack/docs/index.rst

 **CONCLUSION**
 WinRM over HTTPS is now configured for your environment.
 Magnificent!
 When you now use PowerShell commands such as ``Invoke-Command`` or ``New-PSSession`` you will need to specify the ``-UseSSL`` parameter in order to use WinRM over HTTPS.
 Port 5985 will not accept connections in an ideal setup.

+**ERROR MESSAGE**
+If you are on a domain controller you may receive the error message *The WS-Management service cannot process the request.
+The service is configured to not accept any remote shell requests*.
+There is a group policy object which needs to be amended to resolve this issue.
+The setting can be located at **Computer Configuration > Administrative Templates > Windows Components > Windows Remote Shell > Allow Remote Shell Access**.
+The run the command ``gpupdate /force`` and reboot the server.

 Configure Windows Event Forwarding